madkin/Android-Backdoor/README.txt

-This peace of code generates an apk file the can be used in an Andoid phones as a Back door to execute different type of commands.
+This piece of code generates an apk file the can be used in an Andoid phones as a Back door to execute different type of commands.

-this code also uses metasploit and is aims to help study breaches in phones for security research purposes in ethical hacking.
+this code also uses metasploit

+The aims is to help study type breaches in phones for research purposes in security and ethical hacking.